django-hijack/django-hijack/README.md

 If you (A) hijack a superuser (B) and then you hijack another user (C), the release will go backwards through the list of hijacked users one by one.
 After the first release you then are superuser (B), after the second you are superuser (A).

-### Support for custom user models

-Django-hijack supports custom user models, all you need to do is to add the hijack button to your custom user `admin.py`.
-Import HijackUserAdminMixin from hijack admin and add 'hijack_field' to your list_display

-    #imports
-    from hijack.admin import HijackUserAdminMixin

-    class CustomUserAdmin(UserAdmin, HijackUserAdminMixin):
-        #code
-        list_display = ('email', 'first_name', 'last_name', 'is_staff', 'hijack_field')

 ### Notify users when they were hijacked